-Child Protection information, pre 2017, will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet and CPOMS.
-If CPOMS then settings will ensure that Child Protection information is secure and can only be accessed and viewed by those permitted to.
-Only Child Protection information will be kept in the file and this file will be kept up to date.
+Hard copies of Child Protection information (usually historic/primary files) will be kept in a separate Child Protection file for each child and stored in a separate secure filing cabinet.
+Child Protection information is secure and can only be accessed and viewed by those permitted to.
 Records of concern, copies of referrals, invitations to Child Protection conferences, core groups and reports will be stored here.
+All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.
+Child Protection files may also be in the form of electronic records which is secure and can only be accessed and viewed by those permitted to.
+All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.
+Child Protection files may also be in the form of electronic records which is secure and can only be accessed and viewed by those permitted to.
 All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.